-Repair category 2 Notes There are a some broken and loose (slates/tiles) together with (staining and/or water ingress) to roof timbers.
+Roofing including Roof Space Repair Category 2 Notes There are a some weathered, broken and loose slates together with staining noted in the roof space.
 A reputable roofing contractor can be asked to inspect the roof structure to advise on all necessary repairs to ensure wind and water tightness.
 Inspection at close quarters may reveal further deterioration/damage to roofing materials, especially where these are original.
 Regular maintenance is anticipated until replacement.
 Natural slates have an expected lifespan of up to 100 years or more depending on slate quality, source, thickness and cutting skill of the slater.
 Slates will deteriorate over time; nail fixings will corrode and loosen resulting in on-going maintenance requirements.
 Close quarter and disruptive inspections may reveal damage to roofing materials, especially where these are original.
 Regular maintenance should be anticipated particularly after adverse weather conditions.
-Staining was noted within the roof space and an infestation of wood boring insects was noted (see section Dampness, Rot & Infestation).
+Flat sections of roof are often overlaid with materials that have a limited life expectancy and can fail without warning.
+Inspection at close quarters may reveal further deterioration/damage to roofing materials, especially where these are original.
+A reputable roofing contractor can provide further advice.
+An infestation of wood boring insects was noted (see section dampness, rot and infestation).